 - What iOS 11 doesn’t change

 - What iOS 11 changes

 - How to plan for your App Preview

 - Measuring the impact of your video

 Disclaimer: keep in mind this is kind of an opinion piece, as there is no data so far to back up a lot of the insights shared here.
 Time will tell what works best and doesn’t, and we’ll update this post accordingly (so bookmark it!).
-We’ll also post examples of some App Previews optimized for iOS 11 on which we’re working on right now.
+For an always up-to-date resource read our guide on how to create the best App Store Preview videos.

-No change regarding the format: App Previews are still device-specific and the resolutions needed stay the same.
+No change regarding this basic principle: App Previews are still device-specific.

 If you want your App Preview to display on both your iPhone and iPad App Store listings, you need 2 different videos: one iPhone App Preview and one iPad App Preview.